Omicron's New Year's cocktail: Sorrow, fear, hope for 2022

 In Berlin, police urged people not to gather near the Brandenburg Gate, where a concert was staged without a live audience.
 In Madrid, authorities allowed only 7,000 people into the city’s Puerta del Sol downtown square, a venue traditionally hosting some 20,000 revelers.

-In the United States, officials took a mixed approach to the year-end revelry: nixing the audience at a countdown concert in Los Angeles, scaling it back in New York yet going full speed ahead in Las Vegas, where thousands turned up for performances and a fireworks show on the Strip that got off to a late start because of gusty winds.
+In the United States, officials took a mixed approach to the year-end revelry: nixing the audience at a countdown concert in Los Angeles, scaling it back in New York yet going full speed ahead in Las Vegas, where thousands turned up for a fireworks show on the Strip that was threatened by gusty winds but went off as scheduled.

 President Joe Biden noted the losses and uncertainty caused by the pandemic but said: “We’re persevering.
 We’re recovering.”